HarlemBusinessAlliance/WebDevelopmentSquad/python/firstpylesson.md

 Want to start over?
 No problem.
 Just type turtle.reset()

-This module or feature gives us a good way to practice using functions, navigating visual landscapes using pixels and degrees, and importing a helpful tool.
+This module or feature gives us a good way to practice using functions that are methods of the Turtle class, navigating visual landscapes using the (x, y) pixel plane and rotating in degrees, and importing.